VinMeld/Pyraminx-Challenge/README.md

 To me, a matrices is almost like a grid system, and except one that you can change with ease.
 This challenge helped me understand it, as each face is sort of like a matrice, where each block is a position or point in the matrix.

 In computer science, there are times where being able to code in 3D space and understand it is important.
 This, helped me have a better understanding on how to manipulate 3D space and change it.

+## What I accomplished

+I accomplished solving a pyraminx and my best time was 1:27.295.